klutchell/mediaserver/README.md

 * migrating to a new server is painless
 * uptime is reliable with docker stack

-## Warnings
+## Disclaimer

 I haven't started a new server from scratch recently, so this guide may be missing a step or two.

-If you have issues or comments, I'll update the README and source files as necessary.
+Contact me if you have issues or comments, I'll update the README and source files as necessary.

 ## Suggested Prerequisites